ShaqeelAhmad/fuyunix/README.md

 SDL2_image
 C compiler*
 ```
-\* I have only tried with tcc, gcc and clang.
-You'll also have to edit the
+\* I have only tried with tcc, gcc and clang; I mostly use tcc and might forget
-Makefile if you're using gcc / clang
+to test with gcc / clang.

 # Portablility
 I use Linux and can't guarantee that the program will work on other operating